swap2p-eth/swap2p/app/README.md

 - Prefer the helpers exported from `@/lib/logger` (`debug`, `info`, `warn`, `error`) instead of calling `console.*` directly.
 The logger scopes output automatically and only emits debug logs when `NEXT_PUBLIC_SWAP2P_DEBUG=1`.

+## UI fallbacks

+- `ResourceFallback` (`@/components/resource-fallback`) centralizes the loading/not-found layouts shared across offer/deal flows.
+Pass `status="loading"` to render the skeletons, or provide `title`, `description`, and an optional `action` when the resource is unavailable.
+This keeps empty/error states consistent and avoids duplicating skeleton markup inside feature components.

 ## Next steps

 - Wire deal fetching to your Hardhat deployments or a viem client that calls `Swap2p`.